There are some common side effects during pregnancy which you may experience throughout each trimester.

 You can read our full article on Thrush in Pregnancy HERE which contains preventative suggestions and treatment tips.

-Pregnancy Side Effect #15 – Varicose Veins
+Side Effects During Pregnancy Tip #15 – Varicose Veins

 When pregnant, varicose veins in the legs, anus (see haemorrhoids) or vulva may occur.
 This is usually the result of rising blood pressure in the lower extremities.
 This is caused by the enlarged uterus interfering with blood flow between the legs and the heart.
 The best way to avoid this is: